THE TAKERS BY JERRY AHERN

 Standard

-THE EXECUTIONER BATTLE MASK BY DON PENDLETON
+THE EXECUTIONER #7 NIGHTMARE IN NEW YORK BY DON PENDLETON

 Standard